 Type of Damages for Conversion

 In setting damages, the court looks at the value of the property at the time of the conversion.
 So if your neighbor damaged a $1,700 racing bike you bought five years ago, the court will set the damages at fair market value for a used racing bike.
 This means that you may not get the full value of the property or the return of the property.
-This can be frustrating because it may not provide enough compensation to replace the property.
+This can be frustrating because it may not provide enough compensation from the wrongdoer to replace the converted property.

 Time Limits on Filing a Conversion Claim